 Note: Some of our integrations (ex: WordPress, Blogger) automatically add comment counts to index pages.
-However, some themes may require you to manually set up comment counts.
+However, in some cases, you may need to add them manually.

 <hyvor-talk-comment-count page-id="page-1"></hyvor-talk-comment-count>